4.1.6 Real interest rates

 Most mainstream lenders link interest rates, including mortgage rates, to the official rate of interest, and so the cost of debt, including mortgage debt, declined over this period.
 This is another reason why debt levels may have risen in the 1990s and until 2007.

 After 2007 the relationship between the official rate of interest and the cost of debt products was altered by a widening in the margin between them.
-Nevertheless, at the end of the 2000s interest rates on mortgages and many other debt products were historically low.
+Nevertheless, in the mid 2010s interest rates on mortgages and many other debt products were historically low.